Skip to main content

 Nadia Maasoud

-Nadia is an accomplished finance professor with extensive experience in academia, consulting, and research.
-She has held academic positions at renowned business schools and universities worldwide, including Melbourne Business School, York University, and University of Alberta.
 Nadia's expertise spans various areas such as financial institutions management, risk management, corporate finance, and fintech, particularly blockchain technology.
 She is recognised internationally for her research on disruptive technologies, financial intermediation, corporate finance, and corporate governance.
 Her work has been published in prestigious academic journals and she has been invited to speak at prominent events and conferences.
-Nadia's research has garnered recognition and awards.

 Nadia, can you explain the importance of blockchain technology and what inspired you to explore it further?

-I have always been fascinated by emerging technologies and their potential to revolutionise industries.
-Among these technologies, blockchain has captured my attention due to its ability to disrupt and transform traditional systems in sectors such as finance, supply chains and healthcare.
 Recognising the growing demand for blockchain professionals, I have designed this course to assist individuals seeking career growth, job security and the opportunity to work on cutting-edge projects.
 By providing comprehensive knowledge and skills in blockchain deployment, the course aims to empower professionals to leverage this transformative technology effectively.
-Through this investment in blockchain education, individuals can gain a competitive advantage, secure fulfilling positions and contribute to the advancement of various industries.

 How can blockchain be utilised to improve efficiencies and the security of various processes?